 Tracking options for logout

-Administrators can optionally configure additional tracking options for logout to control whether PingFederate should leverage the SLO application endpoints to terminate adapter sessions, add sessions to the session revocation list as users sign off, or do both.
-Publishing revoked sessions is recommended in order to provide a secure single logout (SLO) experience with PingAccess® deployments.
+Administrators can optionally configure additional tracking options for logout to control whether PingFederate should leverage the single logout (SLO) application endpoints to terminate adapter sessions, add sessions to the session revocation list as users sign out, or do both.
+Publish revoked sessions to provide a secure SLO experience with PingAccess deployments.